Posted by MIT Sloan Executive Education - 9 months and 5 days ago

 According to David Simchi-Levi, Professor of Engineering Systems at MIT Sloan, “a growing number of U.S. executives are moving some production operations back from overseas.”
 While there are a great number of factors driving that trend, one is the need for supply chain flexibility.
 Today’s global supply chain presents a significant amount of risk, mostly due to the combination of geographically diverse supply chains and Just-in-time (JIT) manufacturing that results in low inventory levels.

-Posted by MIT Sloan Executive Education - 4 years and 28 days ago
+Posted by MIT Sloan Executive Education - 4 years and 5 months and 27 days ago

 With globalization comes increased risk and uncertainty in nations, environments, communities, and businesses.
 As growing complexity makes it more difficult to determine the source of risk in these complex systems, it also reveals the interdependent nature of risk within a greater ecosystem.
 New studies show the best way to manage an organization in the face of risk is to build resiliency—the ability to withstand, recover from, and maintain function through a crisis.
 But in order to manage risk effectively, resiliency must be built into the entire interrelated system of an organization.